 You have to develop a story that profoundly allows your audience to connect with your brand as a marketer.
 You don't always have to create a fake narration, but even actual events must be structured.
 You have to be clinical with your story, so your audience reacts the same as your planning.

 Storytelling is an art, and only a few of us have this distinct skill.
-Nevertheless, we can become better narrators with expert help and guidance.
+To explore and learn more such skills signup for 15 minutes micro courses by downloading the KoolStories app.
 Let's undergo one such enlightening saga.

 What is a brand story?